-When MPM is compared with M, they achieve similar performance.
+When MPM is compared with $M^4$ , they achieve similar performance.
 This is because the global information, i.e., the mean and the covariance, can be reliably estimated from the data in the two data sets.
-To see the difference between M and MPM, we generate another data set as illustrated in Figure 6 (b), where we intentionally produce a very small number of training data, i.e., only 20 training points.
-Similarly, the data are generated under two Gaussian distributions: The X data are randomly sampled from the Gaussian distribution with the mean as $[4, 0]^T$ and the covariance as [6, 0; 0, 1], while the Y data are randomly sampled from another distribution with the mean and the covariance as $[-3, 0]^T$ and [0.5, 0; 0, 8] respectively.
-Training data and test data are represented using symbols similar to Figure 6 (a).
-From Figure 6 (b), once again M achieves a suitable decision boundary, which considers data both locally and globally; in contrast, SVM obtains the local boundary that is simply midway between the support vectors, thus discarding the global information, namely the statistical "trend" of data occurrence.
+To see the difference between $M^4$ and MPM, we generate another data set as illustrated in Fig. 6(b), where we intentionally produce a very small number of training data, i.e., only 20 training points.
+Similarly, the data are generated under two Gaussian distributions: the X data are randomly sampled from the Gaussian distribution with the mean as $[4,0]^T$ and the covariance as [6, 0; 0, 1], while the Y data are randomly sampled from another distribution with the mean and the covariance as $[-3,0]^T$ and [0.5,0;0,8], respectively.
+Training data and test data are represented using symbols similar to Fig. 6(a).
+From Fig. 6(b), once again $M^4$ achieves a suitable decision boundary, which considers data both locally and globally; in contrast, SVM obtains the local boundary that is simply midway between the support vectors, thus discarding the global information, namely, the statistical "trend" of data occurrence.
 The decision hyperplane of MPM is exclusively dependent on the mean and covariance matrices.
-Thus we can see that this hyperplane coincides with the data shape, i.e., the long axis of training data of Y is nearly in the same direction as the MPM decision hyperplane.
-However, the estimated mean and covariance is inaccurate due to the small number of traning data points.
-This results in a relatively lower test accuracy as illustrated in Figure 6 (b).
-In comparison, M incorporates the information of the local points to neutralize the effect caused by inaccurate estimation.
+Thus, we can see that this hyperplane coincides with the data shape, i.e., the long axis of training data of Y is nearly in the same direction as the MPM decision hyperplane.
+However, the estimated mean and covariance is inaccurate due to the small number of training data points.
+This results in a relatively lower test accuracy as illustrated in Fig. 6(b).
+In comparison, $M^4$ incorporates the information of the local points to neutralize the effect caused by inaccurate estimation.

-In the above, we also plot the optimal decision boundaries by directly using the Gaussian distribution functions as seen in Figure 5 and Figure 6 (b).
+In the aforementioned, we also plot the optimal decision boundaries by directly using the Gaussian distribution functions as seen in Figs. 5 and 6(b).
 As observed, our $M^4$ boundaries are closer to the optimal lines than those of SVM.
-The test accuracies for the above three toy data sets listed in Table I further demonstrate the advantages of $M^4$ .
+The test accuracies for the previously described three toy data sets listed in Table I further demonstrate the advantages of $M^4$ .